What is a cesarean section?

 the uterus in the pelvic cavity.

 Your provider will close the muscle and tissue layers with sutures.
-He or she will
+They will close

-close the skin incision with sutures or surgical staples.
+the skin incision with stitches or surgical staples.

 Finally, your provider will apply a sterile bandage.